-The Block Diagram shows the processor connected to program and data memories.
+The Block Diagram shows the processor connected to program and data memories on both, local and global buses, to allow optimum processing performance.
 All functions which are necessary to boot and run the processor, interface to the memories, are implemented in the device.
 Additional functions like timers, counters, etc. are also part of the device functionality.
-The ATLAS also includes the digital functions of the MIL-BUS 1553 Bus Controller/Remote Terminal.
+The ATLAS also includes the digital functions of the MIL-STD-1553B Remote Terminal/Bus Controller.
 The transceiver chips, which are necessary to drive the Mil-Bus transformers, need to be connected externally to the device as well as the transformers.